 Step 5: Add Workers' Compensation to Your Insurance Policy

 Most states require household employers to carry a workers' compensation and/or disability policy if you employ someone on a full or part-time basis.
 These policies will cover you from lawsuits and liability in the event that your employee is injured on the job.
 If your state requires this, you can either contact your state's insurance fund or your homeowner's insurance company.
-GTM strongly recommends that even if you're not required to have a policy, you obtain one anyway.

 When paid legally, your employee: